 1. Wait until your child is 2 years old

-2. Apply online via the Hackney Parent Portal providing your name, your national insurance number, date of birth, e-mail address and other information
+3. Apply online via the Hackney Parent Portal providing your name, your national insurance number, date of birth, email address and other information

-4. If your application is successful you will get an e-mail confirming your eligibility for 15 hours FREE childcare and education
+4. If your application is successful you will get an email confirming your eligibility for 15 hours free childcare and education including the eligibility code

 5. You will then need to find a childminder, playgroup or nursery place from our approved List of Two Year Old Childcare Providers.
 You may be able to get a place with a childminder, nursery, playgroup, children’s centre and even some school nurseries